wassname/scrape_r_rational/data/cache2/5ktjoj.md

 ### Comments:

-> **u/ZeroNihilist** [+8] *
+> **u/ZeroNihilist** [+8]  (11 days later)
 >
 > [With a Little Luck](https://docs.google.com/document/d/1-nbEUnv7ZlL0CclZIJx4EsRfYewvk4DmW9F_OhVKtjQ/edit?usp=sharing) (9,542 words).
+>
 > It's a solo heist in a D&D-inspired fantasy world.
+>
 > I'm not terribly happy with this one.
 I think it could be written in half as many words, maybe fewer.
 However, since it's already taken far too long I'm just going to submit it as is.
+>
 > It was also written over the duration of the challenge so far (i.e. 11 days), so the beginning may be wildly different in character to the ending.
 I may go back and edit it, but in all honesty I don't know if the story is worth it.
 The setting, on the other hand, I may toy around with.
->

 ---